DanielGausi/Contao-CalendarEditor/README.md

 ### The Event-Editor module

-A simple formular for the Contao Frontend.
+A simple form for the Contao Frontend.
 The Frontend-User can
 * add new events
 * edit existing events
 * optional: "Save as" while editing existing events to create a copy of the event